Certificate of International Foundation Studies

 This must be the IELTS Academic test and taken at a UKVI approved test centre.
 For a list of approved centres please see the UK Visas and Immigration website.

-You will study four core modules in semester one and two of four optional modules in semester two.
+You will study four core modules in semester one and two of four optional modules in semester two - you will be guided in the choice of optional modules.

 Learning activities and assessment